heptarch/heptarch.github.io/drafts/demon.md

 shabby clothes curls up on the ground and cries.
-All this commotion, the comings and goings, arrivals and leavetakings, chaos and love and heartbreak, blur into a kind of stillness, modulated only by the rhythym of the timetable.
+All this commotion, the comings and goings, arrivals and leavetakings, chaos and love and heartbreak, blur into a kind of stillness, modulated only by the rhythm of the timetable.

 Susan as usual does not enter the Great Hall.
 Instead, she has resolved some disagreement with Professor Foster